sqlxpert/lights-off-aws/README.md

 * You can also tag EC2 instances, EBS volumes, and RDS databases to schedule backups.

-* Tag your CloudFormation stacks, and Lights Out will automatically delete and recreate the cost-bearing resources on schedule.
-All you need to do is add a parameter to your template.
+* Tag your custom CloudFormation stacks, and Lights Out can delete and recreate expensive resources on a schedule.
+It takes only minutes to add the necessary parameter and condition to a CloudFormation template, and mark resource defitions with the condition.

 Jump to:
 [Installation](#quick-start) &bull;